- Describe what is meant by genetic recombination and relate it to specific stages of meiosis.

-Unlinked genes are genes on different chromosomes or far apart on same chromosome, whilst linked genes are close (enough) together on same chromosome.
+Unlinked genes are on different chromosomes or far apart on the same chromosome, while linked genes are close (enough) together on the same chromosome.
 The random assortment of the different alleles of genes on different chromosomes depends upon the segregation and independent assortment of the chromosomes during meiosis I. However, genetic recombination of different alleles of genes on the same chromosome can only occur by crossing over.
-When genes are located physically very near to each other on a particular chromosome, they act as if they are linked and are inherited together.
+When genes are located physically very near to each other on a particular chromosome, they act as if they are linked and inherited together.

 Watch this video, Genetic Linkage, by Steve Baskauf (2015) on YouTube.

 Researchers use linkage to determine the location of genes along chromosomes in a process called genetic mapping.
 The concept of gene linkage is important to the natural processes of heredity and evolution, as well as our genetic manipulation of crops and livestock.

 Steve Baskauf, S. (2015, February 16).
 Genetic linkage (video file).
 YouTube. https://www.youtube.com/watch?v=iH8b-5BxtuY